lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 I compared the frequencies of lexical bundles that occur in both the Brown Corpus and the SGDQ2019 Corpus.
 I ran a histogram inspection and found that the data were not normally distributed.
 Thus, the appropriate comparison test is a Wilcoxon Sign Ranked test since the data were not normally distributed.

+"8_1.txt
+ Legend of Zelda The Minish Cap you don't know this at the time that you normally do this portal but it actually opens a portal to a much later area of the game which *you're not supposed to* have access to at this point this whole what later on in the run let us skip basically directly to the second-to-last engine"

+"18_4.txt Fire Emblem Fates

+"*that's never happened before* so while I do this chapter which should take like 30 seconds we can read off and not a few donations"
+"

+Super Mario Bros.
+2
+4_1.txt

+"nice so normally what you do there is climb to *the top of* that screen and bring a key *all the way* down so that *saves a lot of time* "

+4_2.txt

+Monster Boy in Cursed Kingdom

+"so we got a few small puzzles going through here this is pretty straightforward for just a moment mostly *she's gonna* try and hit the torches out of order of what the game is intending but there's probably a moment here"

 5. Supporting visualizations and key findings

 ![Boxplot of mean formualicity scores in both corpora](https://github.com/lexicalmichaellake/lake_google_data_analytics_capstone_project/blob/main/all_formualicity_boxplot.png "Boxplot of mean formualicity scores in both corpora").